Category 3 Hurricane Idalia threatens to hit Florida as an even stronger storm in the coming hours, and conditions are already deteriorating – KION546

 It could be the first major hurricane at Category 3 or stronger to hit the Big Bend region.
 Category 4 would mean winds of at least 130 mph – capable of widespread catastrophic damage.

-Idalia was about 100 miles southwest of Cedar Key, Florida, as of about 2 a.m.
-ET, with sustained winds 120 mph winds that are projected to grow stronger as it approaches the state, the hurricane center said.
+Idalia was about 90 miles west southwest of Cedar Key, Florida, as of about 4 a.m., with maximum sustained winds of 125 mph that are projected to grow stronger as it approaches the state, the hurricane center said.

-Conditions were already deteriorating by early Wednesday, with coastal streets from Madeira Beach to Fort Myers Beach turning into lakes as rising ocean water comes ashore, rain pours down and winds whip Florida’s west coast.
+Conditions were already deteriorating by early Wednesday, with coastal streets and lots turning into rivers in some areas, including Tampa, St. Petersburg and Fort Myers Beach, as rising ocean water comes ashore, rain pours down and winds whip Florida’s west coast.

 As it moves onshore, Idalia’s core will bring destructive winds and life-threatening storm surge up to 16 feet above ground level – high enough to stack a wall of seawater halfway up the second floor of an average building – the hurricane center said.